CiaranMoran27/pands-project2021/README.md

 __3.3.2 Choosing a Model__

 One aim of this project was gain a basic understanding of Machine Learning.
 With this in mind it was decided to import the *sklearn* library to explore one of the simpler machine learning models and run it on the Iris Dataset in an attempt to classify the target species.
-Altough Ronald Fisher had good success classifying species with LDA, a model that assumes Guassian distribution and the same covariance matrix accross classes, it was decided to look for a simpler model that that doesnt directly make these assumptions.
+Although Ronald Fisher had good success classifying species with LDA, a model that assumes Guassian distribution and the same covariance matrix accross classes, it was decided to look for a simpler model that that doesnt directly make these assumptions.

 <br/>

 The k-nearest neighbors (KNN) algorithm is a simple, supervised machine learning algorithm that can be used to solve both classification and regression problems [10].
-As described by Harrison 2018 the model works by finding the distances between a query and all the examples in the data, selecting the specified number examples (K) closest to the query.
+As described by Harrison 2018 the model works by finding the distances between a query and all the examples in the data, selecting the specified number of examples (K) closest to the query.
 When used for classification purposes the algorithm then votes for the most frequent label when applied.
-Although this model does not analyse features seperately one can imageine how multi-collinearity could effect model performance as independant variable data points get closer to eachother which may to perforamce issues for classification.
+Although this model does not analyse features seperately one can imagine how pairwise correlation or multi-collinearity could effect model performance as independant variable data points would get closer to eachother which may lead to perforamce issues for classification.

 <br/>

 In an attempt to better understand how feature selection can impact the KNN model performance the Exhaustive Feature Selector (EFS) wrapper method was used to evaluate the model performance across all possible combinations of features in the dataset.
 An initial value of K = 3 was selected, with the aim to test more k values thereafter.
-A cross validation value of 10 was selected as this value has been found through experimentation to generally result in low bias (i.e the datset will be divded into 10 parts for testing / training purposes) [F8*].
+A cross validation value of 10 was selected as through research it was established that this value has been found to result in low bias (i.e the datset will be divded into 10 parts for testing / training purposes) [F8*].
 Note: Altough EFS slows model performance [13], it was still used for investigation purposes).

 <br/>